grouzen/hakyll-mnedokushev-me/pages/papers.md

 - [Natural Semantics](http://www.cse.chalmers.se/edu/year/2010/course/DAT140_Types/Kahn.pdf)

     It's an introduction into Natural Semantics.
-Inside, authors creates a mini-ML compiler which compiles a mini-ML code into CAM (Categorical Abstract Machine) bytecode using Natural Semantics to reason about compiler, and CAM.
+Inside, authors create a mini-ML compiler which compiles a mini-ML code into CAM (Categorical Abstract Machine) bytecode using Natural Semantics to reason about compiler, and CAM.